What is Flamingo Fares?

 Can I share my card or app?

 No. Since Flamingo Fares is account-based, each rider must have their own card or app.
 The exception may apply if your transit agency offers a group/family-type pass.
 Please check with your local transit agency for specific details.

 How do I get my discounted transit fare?

 If you qualify for a Discount Card (as a senior, student, disabled person, veteran, paratransit customer, or Medicare recipient, depending on transit agency policy), please visit your local Transit Center for a new Flamingo Fares card printed with your name and Photo ID.
 Please visit your transit agency ’s website for more information about discounted fare programs/eligibility requirements.

 How do I earn a Day or Month Pass?
 (Fare Capping)

 Instead of buying day/month passes in advance, you earn them as you go.
 Simply load value on your Flamingo Fares card or app and pay as you board the bus or trolley.
 Board twice in one day with your Flamingo Fares card or phone app, and you’ll earn a day pass (the amount you pay is “capped,” so you ride free the rest of the day).
 Once you reach the cost of a monthly pass, you can ride free for the rest of the month (when you pay with Flamingo Fares).
 So, you get the savings of a bus pass, without the commitment or the upfront cost.

 - Pay only for the trips you take

-Here’s an example: George loads $10 on his Flamingo Fares.
+Here’s an example: George loads $10 on his Flamingo Fares card.
 When he boards the bus in the morning, the cost of one cash fare is deducted from his account.
 At the transfer center, he boards another bus and the cost of one more cash fare is deducted.
-Later on the way home, George boards and his rides on the way home are free because his fare was “capped” at the cost of a day pass, which he reached earlier in the day.
+Later, on the way home, George boards and his rides on the way home are free because his fare was “capped” at the cost of a day pass, which he reached earlier in the day.